Mason to serve 24 years for defiling his 12-year-old daughter twice | Ghana News Agency

-Accra, May 06, GNA – An Accra Circuit Court has sentenced a 56-year-old mason to 24 years imprisonment for having sex with his 12-year-old daughter twice.
+Accra, May 07, GNA – An Accra Circuit Court has sentenced a 56-year-old mason to 24 years imprisonment for having sex with his 12 year old daughter twice.

 Joseph Amon Neequaye is said to have had sex with his daughter after assisting her to do her homework.